 John Utley is a former shareholder and a former president of Kennedy & Graven, Chartered.
 He is currently of counsel to the firm and continues to practice in the area of Public Finance.
 Public Finance is the area of law dealing with the issuance of municipal bonds and other obligations by the States of the United States and by the political subdivisions of the States.
 An accomplished bond attorney must have attained expertise in local government laws with respect to the issuance of municipal bonds (and related subjects), federal and state tax laws as they relate to the taxation of municipal bonds, and federal and state securities laws as they relate to the offer and sale of municipal bonds.

 John acts as bond counsel and counsel to underwriters with respect to the issuance of municipal bonds by governmental issuers of the state of Minnesota.
-He typically provides his services as bond counsel or underwriter’s counsel in complex revenue bond transactions but also serves as bond counsel with respect to the general obligation bond issues of the City of Minneapolis, the City of Bloomington, and the City of Woodbury, among others.
+He typically provides his services as bond counsel or underwriter’s counsel in complex revenue bond transactions but has also served as bond counsel with respect to the general obligation bond issues of the City of Minneapolis, the City of Bloomington, and the City of Woodbury, among others.

 John acted as bond counsel to the City of Minneapolis with respect to the financing of its acquisition of the Target Center in downtown Minneapolis (home of the Minnesota Timberwolves of the National Basketball Association), counsel to the underwriters with respect to the financing by the City of Saint Paul of the Xcel Energy Center (home of the Minnesota Wild of the National Hockey League); and initially counsel to the underwriters and later bond counsel with regard to the financing of the public improvements undertaken by the Port Authority of the City of Bloomington, Minnesota, with respect to the Mall of America.
-In addition to these highly visible projects, in over thirty-eight years of practice, he has also been involved in the financing and refinancing of many commercial and industrial enterprises, multifamily housing developments (including independent living, assisted-living, and memory-care facilities for the elderly), nursing homes, hospitals and other health care facilities, educational facilities, and tax increment financing projects.
+In addition to these highly visible projects, in over forty years of practice, he has also been involved in the financing and refinancing of many commercial and industrial enterprises, multifamily housing developments (including independent living, assisted-living, and memory-care facilities for the elderly), nursing homes, hospitals and other health care facilities, educational facilities, and tax increment financing projects.

 In 1972, John earned a Bachelor of Arts degree in philosophy (cum laude ) from Bemidji State University.
 He then enrolled in law school at William Mitchell College of Law, graduating with a Juris Doctor degree (cum laude ) in 1977.
 In 1986, he enrolled in the first class of a graduate tax program initiated at William Mitchell College of Law and graduated with a Master of Laws in Taxation degree (magna cum laude ) in 1988.